calmstate/polyglot/README.md

+# This project has been discontinued here... 😪 And continued, much, much better, on my other account: https://github.com/andersondanieln/polyglot 💪😎

 # Polyglot

 Polyglot is innovative software that utilizes LLMs with Ollama to translate texts in a practical, fast, convenient, and elegant manner.
 With an intuitive interface and advanced features, Polyglot makes communication in various languages seamless and provides a smooth and efficient translation experience.